Modeling Information Flow with a Multi-Stage Queuing Mode

 The behavior of $\bE_k$ in stochastic simulations is reproduced very well by the deterministic model \eqref{eq:rho1-eta1-closure}-\eqref{eq:rhok-etak-closure}.
 Both leading and trailing front propagation are captured correctly for $\bE_k$.
 In particular, the locations of both fronts are captured very accurately.
 The trailing front is slightly more diffusive in stochastic simulations, which is common in many stochastic lattice models and their deterministic counterparts.
 In general, stochastic lattice models tend to be more diffusive compared to deterministic closure models due to the inherent randomness of stochastic dynamics.
 (See for example the discussion about asymmetric simple exclusion process (ASEP) models and noisy PDEs in \cite{helbing2001,css00}).
 Because the trailing edges of the waves are much sharper than the leading fronts, the diffusive nature of the stochastic simulations tends to be more dominant there.
-The behavior of the variance $\mathbb{V}_k$ is also well-reproduced by the deterministic model, although the discrepancies tend to be larger than those of the mean $\mathbb{V}_k$.
-Nonetheless, the discrepancies in $\eta_k$ do not significantly affect the behavior of $\rho_k$ in this model.
+The behavior of the variance $\mathbb{V}_k$ is also well-reproduced by the deterministic model, although the discrepancies tend to be larger than those of the mean $\mathbb{E}_k$ \itc{even for shorter times (this is particularly evident at time $t=10, 20$ in Figures \ref{fig:p2} and \ref{fig:p4}).} Nonetheless, the discrepancies in $\eta_k$ do not significantly affect the behavior of $\rho_k$ in this model.

 For $\sigma_*=3$ and $\sigma_*=5$, both systems spend a considerable amount of time in the throttling regime, i.e., $\sigma_k(t) < \sigma_*$.
 Moreover, the speed of propagation is slower for $\sigma_*=5$ compared to $\sigma_*=3$, in both the stochastic and deterministic simulations.
 This behavior is to expected since information is processed at a slower rate for $\sigma_*=5$.
 In particular, $v(x, \sigma_*=5) < v(x, \sigma_*=3)$ for $x=1,2,3,4$.